-- 1. Arrange for the provision of hot beverages and snacks to residents, staff, volunteers, firefighters, police and ambulance personnel. - Assign staff to assist with evacuation.
+- 1. Arrange for the provision of hot beverages and snacks to residents, staff, volunteers, firefighters, police and ambulance personnel. - 2.
+Assign staff to assist with evacuation.

-Director of Social Services / Activation Manager / Social Worker / Spiritual & Religious Care Practitioner (SRCP)
+Activation Manager / Social Worker / Spiritual & Religious Care Practitioner (SRCP) / IPAC Manager

 - 1. Obtain volunteers and social Service staff for emotional support if necessary. - 2.
 Report to the Executive Director or designate for assignment of duties. - 3.
-Obtain transportation for the residents being evacuated. - Assist in the notification of the next-of-kin.
+Obtain transportation for the residents being evacuated. - 4.
+Assist in the notification of the next-of-kin.

-Medical Director
+Medical Director or Attending Physician